msampathkumar/datadriven/Project Submission Experiment.md

 Based up on the observations of [Analysis](#analysis), we have already show cased the finding in _Data Exploration_(Second step in described methodology), here we will describing details of how and what we did to fix/solve these issues or observations from Analysis.
 Before we start lets start with understanding of two most used feature engineering concepts like [Features Scaling](https://en.wikipedia.org/wiki/Feature_scaling) and Noise reduction(Data Cleansing/Data Scrubbing).

-As we can understand from its name itself, Features Scaling is a kind of data transformation technique of numerical data from one dimension to another simpler dimensions, which can be done with out any loss of information.
+As we can understand from its name itself, _Features Scaling_ is a kind of data transformation technique for numerical data to convert data in one dimension to another simpler dimensions, which can be done with out any loss of information.
 For example say in our data set we have regions codes like  4001, 4002, 4003,.. and so on.
 Say we are subtract 4000 from each one then the region code become like, 1, 2, 3,.. and so on.
 As you can understand, the computations involved with these numbers reduce as the number of bits involved in the computation is also less.
 Now consider, if we are using this number for a multiplication or division or in finding distance formula, with 1 or 2 or 3 is much easier than with 4001 or 4002 or 4003.
+Now imagine, if the numbers are in double integers or say 12 digit numbers then, these simple calculations would get heavy computationally.

 As for Noise Reduction or Outliers Detections, we refer to the huge variances/entropy found in categorical columns like Funder, Lga, Schema_name.
 In these columns, we observe huge variety of unique groups.
-As you can understand, having a unique id will help in identifying a row perfectly, but it will help in finding a pattern and so we called these as Noise or Outliers.
-So built a custom Label Transformer, to see how groups are actings are noise and cleaned them(replace with `other`) with out much loss of information.
+As you can understand, having a unique id will help in identifying a row perfectly, but it will not help in finding a pattern and so we called these as Noise or Outliers.
+So we built a custom Label Transformer, to see how groups are actings are noise and clean them(replace with `other` keyword) with out much loss of much information.

 __Detailed Steps for Data Preprocessing__: